balancer/scaffold-balancer-v3/README.md

 ## 🏭 3.1: Creating the Custom Pool Factory

-We will focus on creating the `CustomPoolFactory.sol` contract.
+We will focus on creating the `ConstantSumFactory.sol` contract.
 Let's focus on the constructor first.

-Listed here for easy reference, the constructor discussed can also be found [here](https://github.com/Dev-Rel-as-a-Service/scaffold-balancer-v3/blob/1bb9e662e1f94bba7f30b7ad2a50bcee17ad9232/packages/foundry/contracts/CustomPoolFactory.sol#L22).
+Listed here for easy reference, the constructor discussed can also be found [here](https://github.com/Dev-Rel-as-a-Service/scaffold-balancer-v3/blob/1bb9e662e1f94bba7f30b7ad2a50bcee17ad9232/packages/foundry/contracts/ConstantSumFactory.sol#L22).

 <details markdown='1'><summary>👩🏽‍🏫 Code for `constructor()` </summary>
-Inside `CustomPoolFactory.sol`
+Inside `ConstantSumFactory.sol`

 ```
 constructor(